 Rubino talks collaboration, her inspiration and the importance of community in craft

 Growing up, Daniela Rubino would sit and watch her dad build cabinets.
-She was fascinated by carpentry and her father’s near magical ability to pour himself into these physical creations.
+Fascinated by carpentry and her father’s near magical ability to pour himself into these physical creations.
 Sometimes she would offer to help, eager to be folded into this mystical process.
 “I always wanted to be exactly like him.”
 She writes to me in an email.

 A few years on, and one degree in Fine Art Sculpture later, Rubino runs her own bespoke furniture business.
-Her work is fueled by an interest in “finding the balance between sculpture and functional objects” and trying to capture the moment when great art becomes good design.
+Fuelled by an interest in “finding the balance between sculpture and functional objects”, her work is tries to capture the moment when great art becomes good design.

 Alongside furniture design, Rubino teaches workshop classes in mould making, casting and welding.
 “Teaching is a great way to interact with others,” she says, “which is really important for me as I spend most of my time working alone.”

-Building a solid community of craft-makers has also been important for Rubino, who says social media gave her a warped view of the industry.
+Building a solid community of craft-makers has also been important for Rubino.
+Social media gave her a warped view of the industry.
 “When I moved from working in a studio alone to moving into a shared space/workshop, I realised people face the same barriers and problems as me.
 When I was working alone I thought the problems I faced were down to me and only I was facing these issues, everyone else seemed to be getting on really well.”